UjoQurius/ujoqurius.github.io/index.md

 <br>

 ## What can you find here
 We have some formalities and touching story of me starting this blog behind us, let's discuss what you will find here.
 Serious stuff coming.
-Since I am interested in so many things I had to narrow the areas of interest to these 3 categories (for now):
+Since I am interested in so many things I had to narrow the areas of interest down to these 3 categories (for now):

 1. [Malware development](MalwareDevelopment/index)
 2. [HackTheBox machines' writeups](HTB/index)